 The Little Mo (named after the creators’ child, Morrison) is an adjustable bag sleeping bag for outdoor use.
 It designed for camping and backpacking trips with your baby or toddler.

 I personally love the Little Mo sleeping bag.
 First off, the sleeping bag is really well designed and high-quality.
 Second, the company is awesome.
-They donate 1% of all sales to the charity Operation Warmwhich provides warm coats for children in need.
+They donate a percentage of sales to charities doing good work.

 There are two versions of the Little Mo sleeping bag: 20F and 40F.
 Below are some quick facts about each version of the sleeping bag plus more detailed reviews and FAQs.